What Types of Brake Systems Does My Car Have?

 Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
 If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
 If your ABS light is on, give Northwest Imports a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Northwest Imports in Austin today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Diagnostics and Repair, or Routine Maintenance Service and Repair.

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Travis, Greater Austin Area, Texas, Leander, Texas, Round Rock, Texas, or the surrounding areas, you can bring your car to Northwest Imports.
 Since 1984, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Honda's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Northwest Imports in Austin, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Northwest Imports in Austin, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 78729 area or nearby, you can give us a call or schedule an appointment with us online - Northwest Imports - Trustworthy, Guaranteed Foreign Auto Repair in Austin.